carlosggomes/ibm-cloud-lbaas/README.md

-# Load Balancer as a service example on IBM CLOUD
+# Load Balancer as a service example on IBM CLOUD (Classic)

 This example shows how to launch a load balancer as a service on IBM Cloud using Schematics / Terraform version 0.11.x